 VT - VA - WA - WV - WI - WY

 Family Tree Encyclopedia

 1880 U.S. Census

 1850-1885 Mortality Census

 1791-1992 Naturalization Index

 1917-18 WWI Draft Registrations

-Amherst County was founded on April 07, 1761 and was formed from Albemarle County .
+Amherst County was established on April 07, 1761 and was formed from Albemarle County .
 This county was named for the Jeffery Amherst, British conqueror of Quebec during the Seven Years War and colonial governor of Virginia

-Areas bordering to Amherst County are Rockbridge County (northwest), Nelson County (northeast), Appomattox County (southeast), Campbell County (south), Independent city of Lynchburg (south), Bedford County (southwest).
+Bordering Counties are Rockbridge County (northwest), Nelson County (northeast), Appomattox County (southeast), Campbell County (south), Independent city of Lynchburg (south), Bedford County (southwest).

 Cities and towns located in Amherst County include Amherst, Madison Heights .